ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2019-07-29-CEM120-installation-and-first-light.markdown

 The first clear night was spent on polar alignment as well as ironing out parking/unparking positions and testing for remote use.
 Polar alignment was done using [Ekos](https://indilib.org/about/ekos/alignment-module.html) which got the mount aligned to with 20 arc seconds of the celestial pole.
 The CEM120's alt-az adjustments are very smooth.
 The mount feels very well made.
 Any manual knobs/adjusters are well machined, tight-fitting and smooth.

 First light came a few nights later.
 A bright easy object.
 M27.
 10x3min exposures taken with each LRGB filter (Luminance, red, green and blue) to give a combined time of 120minutes.
 Guiding using the internal guider in EKOS was showing RMS values under 1 arc second all the time except for a couple of odd blips.
+The image below was assembled and lightly processed using [Nebulosity](http://www.stark-labs.com/nebulosity.html).
+It could be improved further as the alignment of the RGB with the L is not perfect but its a good enough result to test the mount out.

 ![M27 120min 10x3min LRGB](/assets/images/M27-120min-10x3min-LRGB.png)